Trip Server 2

 Demo Options

-You can use Docker to run the application, using docker compose.
+You can use either Docker or Podman to run the application, using compose scripts.

 • docker-compose.yml runs the application without a tile server.